abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 * The credentials shall be auto-generated by the Redfish Service and provided to firmware and OS using the UEFI variable interface variables described herein at the initiation of each system boot.
 * The generation of both Firmware and OS credentials shall be user-configurable with the option to disable or enable generation of the credentials separately for both Firmware and OS kernel.
-* The permissions of the resulting session shall be configurable through Manager configuration.
+* The permissions of the resulting session shall be configurable through Manager configuration as described by the Redfish schema.
 * The supplied credentials shall be in the form of a user id and password -- both auto-generated by the Redfish Service.
 * Only one session using these auto-generated credentials shall be allowed at a time.
 * The session associated with the auto-generated credentials shall not timeout or expire.